Excellence and innovation in university teaching

 National Teaching Fellowships, awarded by the UK's Higher Education Academy, celebrate and recognise individuals who have made an outstanding impact on student outcomes and the learning and teaching profession in higher education.

-Professor Claire Hamshire is Faculty Head of Education, Manchester Metropolitan University.
+Claire Hamshire is Faculty Head of Education, Manchester Metropolitan University.

 Mary Hartog is Director of Leadership and Organization Practice at Middlesex University Business School.

 CONTENTS: Foreword, by Becky Huxley-Binns; Introduction: Reframing spaces for learning, by Tim Bilham; PART 1: PLACES OF LEARNING, SPACES FOR LEARNING: 1.
 Beyond the walls: Learning and the importance of place, by Tim Bilham; 2.
 Authentic learning through place-based education, by Derek France, Alice Mauchline, Brian Whalley, Martina A. Doolan and Tim Bilham; 3.
 Crossin’ the Bridge: Learning in community places, by Tess Maginess and Tim Bilham; 4.
 Moveable feasts: Unusual learning in unexpected spaces, by Alison James; 5.
 Creative learning spaces: Facilitating student-led learning, by Carrie Winstanley and Kirsten Hardie; 6.
 Making learning spaces: Working with architects and estates, by Ingrid Murphy, Gareth Thomson, Kevin Singh and Tim Bilham; PART 2: SPACES FOR THE SELF: 7.
 Borderland spaces: Moving towards self-authorship, by Jennifer Hill, Helen Walkington and Pauline Kneale; 8.
 Space for the self: Creating my academic identity, by Mary Hartog; 9.
 Creating space for the self: Thinking differently, by Celia Hunt; 10.
 Space for belonging: Induction and beyond, by Ruth Matheson and Mark Sutcliffe; 11.
 Spaces for performance: Becoming a professional, by Laura Ritchie and Ben Hall; 12.
 Recognizing the interior and relational spaces of workplace learning, by Ruth Helyer, Philip Frame and Mary Hartog; PART 3: SOCIAL AND COLLABORATIVE SPACES: 13.
 Live projects: Collaborative learning in and with authentic spaces, by Jane Anderson; 14.
 Collaborative and reflective spaces for developing professional practitioners, by Claire Hamshire, Deborah O’Connor and Kirsten Jack; 15.
 Reframing spaces for staff learning, by Joy Jarvis and Rebecca Thomas; 16.
 Towards a learning landscape: The potential for technologies to create social learning spaces, by Peter Klappa, Simon Lancaster, Helena Gillespie, Claire Hamshire and Tim Bilham; 17.
 Expanding the cross-cultural space: Providing international experiences in the digital global classroom, by Natascha Radclyffe-Thomas, Catherine McDermott and Rachel Forsyth; 18.
-Without walls: Using massive open online courses to extend collaborative learning spaces; PART 4: INTEGRATING SPACES: 19.
+Without walls: Using massive open online courses to extend collaborative learning spaces, by Momna Hejmadi and Tim Bilham; PART 4: INTEGRATING SPACES: 19.
 Thinking outside the box: Utilizing real-world space in teaching and learning, by Clive Holtham and Angela Dove; Postscript: Teaching excellence and the NTFS, by Sally Brown; Index

 'This exciting collection offers an innovative and creative perspective on teaching and learning in higher education.
 All those who teach in universities - and their students - will benefit significantly from the many new insights it provides.'